mbakereth/django-coffeeshop/README.md

 `vagrant up`

-This will build the second web application as a separate VM: `csthirdparty` or `csthirdpartyj`.
+This will build the second web application as a separate VM: `csthirdparty`.

 Test SSH to the VMs
 -------------------